harshtikuu/Sentiment-Analysis-with-CNNs/README.md

 ##### Since the Google Word2vec file is too large (1.5GB) I trained a myown word2vec model on a shorter text corpus.
 The Google model can however be downloaded and used as pretrained weights into the embedding layer.

 #####  All the hyperparameters mentioned in the paper have been incorporated into the models as such but instead of adadelta optimiser, adam is used.
+Also instead of using softmax on the penultimate layer,I used sigmoid and tried experimenting with kernel constraints of
+2,4,8 but got better values if I just used no kernel constraints.

 ##### I trained the random model on a kaggle kernel and achieved 80% accuracy on test data after training for like 10 epochs on training data.
 This is better than 76% accuracy given in the paper.

 ## The link to the kaggle kernel is [here](https://www.kaggle.com/harshtiku/convnets-for-sentence-classification)

+## The github link to the code is [here](https://github.com/blackeagle01/Sentiment-Analysis-with-CNNs)